 a) The Corporation is committed to undertake necessary environmental clean-up activities on certain properties.
-The Corporation has accrued \$35.4 million (2019 - \$35.4 million) to carry out clean-up activities and associated costs related to an indemnity provided by Prince Albert Pulp Company Ltd. (PAPCO) and Her Majesty in Right of the Province of Saskatchewan for environmental liabilities predating 1986 related to the Prince Albert pulp mill site.
-The increase in cost is a result of cost escalation.
+The Corporation has accrued \$24.1 million (2020 - \$35.4 million) to carry out clean-up activities and associated costs related to an indemnity provided by Prince Albert Pulp Company Ltd. (PAPCO) and Her Majesty in Right of the Province of Saskatchewan for environmental liabilities predating 1986, related to the Prince Albert pulp mill site.
+The decrease in the provision is a result of changes in remediation approach that aligns with current industry practice and regulations.
 The Corporation is a successor corporation to PAPCO and therefore has recorded the estimated cost of its assumed obligations related to the PAPCO site.
 The timing to complete this remediation is indeterminable at this time.